 The above terms are defined for the purposes of this chapter.
 For additional terms related to this chapter, please see the TFM Glossary.

 The Cross-Servicing program is a Fiscal Service program managed by its Debt Management Services (DMS) area.
 It provides collection services on delinquent debt owed to federal agencies.
-It collects debt through various means, including by contacting debtors through demand letters and telephone calls, negotiating payment agreements, referring debts to private collection contractors, referring debts to the Department of Justice for litigation, reporting debts to credit bureaus, initiating administrative wage garnishment, and submitting debts to the Treasury Offset Program (TOP) for offset of federal and state payments.
+It collects debt through various means, including by contacting debtors through demand letters and telephone calls, negotiating payment agreements, referring debts to private collection contractors, referring debts to the Department of Justice for litigation, reporting debts to credit bureaus, initiating administrative wage garnishment, and submitting debts to the TOP for offset of federal and state payments.

 Section 5030—Creditor Agency Responsibilities